Amanda-Zheng/SFGC/README.md

 Please take note of these critical considerations that could impact your results when condensing your own datasets:

 1. It's important to recognize that your buffer files, initialized differently, can potentially influence the condensation process due to the learning behavior imitation schema.
-To ensure an accurate trajectory imitation with well-parameterized results, please diligently monitor the condensation loss.
+To ensure an accurate trajectory imitation with well-parameterized results, please diligently monitor the condensation process with careful p/q setting.

 2. The GNTK evaluation section incorporates a validation graph sampling approach to conserve memory.
 Alternatively, you have the option to employ a fixed full validation graph if your memory resources are sufficient.